gjacopo/bodylanguage/doxy/README.md

 * **human-readable language [_markdown_](https://daringfireball.net/projects/markdown/) is adopted** for writing the source code documentation,
 * **documentation generator [_Doxygen_](http://www.stack.nl/~dimitri/doxygen/) is used** to generate a user-friendly browsable "online" documentation.

+Moreover, rather than describing IT tools, the purpose of the documentation is to **describe the underlying statistical processes**.
+Therefore, it is important that the documentation does not restrict to a single programming language or software, but instead supports various different implementations.
-We hereby provide with the common guidelines and templates to inline document:
+In this aspect, we hereby provide with the common guidelines and templates to inline document:
 * [SAS programs](SASdoc) (_e.g._ macros),
 * [R programs](Rdoc) (_e.g._ functions), and
 * [Stata programs](Statadoc) (_e.g._ functions),